lordlabakdas/college-management/README.md

 -----

-## The total set of APIs is provided below:
+# The total set of APIs is provided below:
 /home - returns the mail URLS for the above processes

-Post `/student/register` - register a new student to the database
+POST `/student/register` - register a new student to the database

-Get `/student/get-all-students` - get all students from the database
+GET `/student/get-all-students` - get all students from the database

 GET `/courses/get-all-courses` - get all courses from the database